luolundashu/OmiAD/README.md

 - **Test the OmiAD:** Run `train_OmiAD.py` inside the `./main/` directory to train the OmiAD model.
 Make sure to set `args.e = True`.

 - **🔔 Noting: 📦 Pretrained Weights:**
-We have also released our well-trained checkpoint on MVTec,VisA,MPDD,RealIAD at: `https://pan.baidu.com/s/1GLqRXKrGf9V9rl-XC9k2Og?`, Extract code：-----.
+We have also released our well-trained checkpoint on MVTec,VisA,MPDD,RealIAD at: `https://pan.baidu.com/s/1GLqRXKrGf9V9rl-XC9k2Og?`, Extract code：xfr7.
 It is free to download the checkpoint and put it at `\experiments\MVTec-AD\G_checkpoints\G_ckpt_best.pth.tar`

 **4.4 🔍 Visualize Reconstructed Features**
 - **Train Decoders for Visualization:** Run `train_decoder.py` inside the `./main/` directory to train decoder.